kamora/PHPCodeGuide/PHPStyleGuide.md

 }
 </pre>

-&#8627; Incorrect because the section a not followed by a blank line.
+&#8627; Incorrect because not followed by a blank line.

 <pre lang=php>
 &lt;?php